Two-dimensional Planck spectroscopy for microwave photon calibration: Introduction

 In this paper we report on an experimental approach aimed at removing the loss estimation step from the quantum state tomography procedure and, thus, achieving a fully self-consistent photon number calibration procedure.
 Our calibration method is based on the conventional Planck spectroscopy~\cite{Mariantoni.2010}, which is extended by introducing two independent temperature sweeps of different parts of the cryogenic set-up.
-By doing so, we are able to obtain a reliable photon number calibration of the detection chain while simultaneously precisely measuring the microwave losses between the black-body radiator and a given reference point.
-In order to test the accuracy of this method, we employ a flux-tunable superconducting metamaterial and investigate the corresponding change of its transmissivity due to its flux-variable impedance properties.
+By doing so, we are able to obtain a reliable photon number calibration of the detection chain while at the same time being able to precisely determine the microwave losses between the black-body radiator and a given reference point.
+In order to test the accuracy of this method, we employ a flux-tunable superconducting metamaterial and investigate the corresponding change of its transmissivity.
 Finally, we probe the temperature dependence of the losses introduced by microwave components at cryogenic temperatures.